metalama/website/premium/refactoring.md

 Refactoring is a broad topic that ranges from limited code changes that can be automated (such as making a field read-only) to large efforts that take several days.
 Metalama complements mainstream refactoring tools with the ability to create your own custom coding rules and transformations.

+{: .note }
+You will need Metalama Professional to use the approaches described in this article.

 ## Add your own one-click refactorings